View the Morgan McKinley 2019 Salary Guide for expected salaries and contract rates for professional roles in Singapore.

 Singapore Salary Guide 2019

-The 2017 Singapore recruitment market, in the overall, performed slightly better than in the previous year.
-Job vacancies were higher and the number of roles filled were greater.
-Whilst many of the issues of the past few years still exist, such as offshoring certain staff to lower cost locations, with other areas showing increased demand, the net effect was an increase in hiring.
+The 2018 Singapore recruitment market, in the overall, performed slightly better than in the previous year.
+Job vacancies were higher and the numbers of roles filled were greater.
+Whilst many of the issues of the past few years still exist, such as off-shoring certain staff to lower cost locations, with other areas showing increased demand, the net effect was an increase in hiring.
 This was coupled with a slight increase in confidence, not just in Singapore but in the wider APAC region and indeed across the globe.

 So, looking ahead at 2019, the improvement in market conditions we witnessed in 2018 are expected to continue.
 In fact, we anticipate improved confidence to improve further still throughout 2019.
 Therefore, the fantastic news for job seekers in Singapore is that there will be some wonderful opportunities out there for those that want them.